mananyev/portfolio-performance-tracking/README.md

 For installation on GCP you need:

 - a GCP project,
-- a VM instance created in that project,
+- a VM instance created in that project that you can access with SSH,
 - a service account with admin roles for Storage and BigQuery[^admin], and
 - a credentials `.json` file for that service account.